-A few months ago, I sewed up this Seneca Creek bag by Betz White.
+A few months ago, I sewed up this Seneca Creek Bag pattern by Betz White.
 It’s a small purse with an envelope pocket detail, perfect for carrying your essentials.
 Betz is hosting a Seneca Creek Bag sew-along this month, so I thought it would be a good time to share my bag here with a more detailed review.

 I mentioned in my first post that I usually carry around a big tote bag filled with all of my “mom gear”.
 Now that my kids are getting older and my husband is working regular hours again, I’ve had more opportunities to go out by myself.
-The big tote bags are excessive when I just need my wallet and couple of other essentials.
+The big tote bags are excessive when I just need my wallet and a couple of other essentials.
 The Seneca Creek Bag is just the right size for those kid-free outings.

 I have been able to use this bag several times and just as I suspected, it’s exactly the right bag for going out by myself or on a date.
 I love the fabric I chose.
-Blue is a neutral in my wardrobe, so it works well with most of my clothes and looks great with jeans.
+Blue is neutral in my wardrobe, so it works well with most of my clothes and looks great with jeans.
 (Fabric is from the Indigo Collection by Michael Miller.)

 The strap is adjustable so that the bag can be worn as a cross-body purse, carried as a shoulder bag, and even threaded through your belt loops and carried as a waist pouch.
 I can’t see myself using the waist pouch option, but it might be a nice feature if you travel.